 Torque

 Direct drive hub motors offer less torque.
-They can’t accelerate the bike as fast.
+They can’t accelerate as fast.
 They also don’t perform as well on hills.
-In fact, a low-wattage direct drive motor may not have enough torque to carry a heavy rider up a hill.
-You may have to walk your bike up some steep hills.
+In fact, a low-wattage direct drive motor may not have enough torque to carry a heavy rider up a steep hill.
+You may have to walk your bike more often.
 You will need a much higher wattage direct drive motor to match the low-speed performance of a geared hub motor.

 Winner: Geared hub motors offer more torque.